Kilgannon2113/Windower-linuxfix/README.md

 # linuxfix 0.4.4

-This branch will be preserved at version 0.4.4 to assist those on private servers whose files are not up today.
 # Do not bother using this if you are on Windows.

 This addon will need to be autoloaded via your init.